liv7c/devblog/src/blog/build-git-helpers-bash-fzf.md

 It is a good way to keep things more organized.

-> After modifying `.bashrc` or `.bash_helpers`, don't forget to source your shell config (`source ~/.bashrc`) to apply the changes.
+> After modifying `.bashrc` or `.bash_helpers`, don't forget to source your shell config (`source ~/.bashrc`) in your terminal to apply the changes.

 ### Let’s create a helper to check out a specific git branch

-If you go into a local Git repository, you can list all of your branches using:
+If you navigate to a local Git repository, you can list all of your branches using:

 ```sh
 git --no-pager branch